 Member Hosted Solar Site Agreements with Sol Customer Solutions - Gary Stephenson reported that in December of 2022, IMEA executed three Power Purchase Agreements (PPAs) with subsidiaries of Sol Customer Solutions (SCS) to purchase output from new solar projects to be built at Marshall, Oglesby and Princeton.
 IMEA currently has PPAs with SCS related affiliates for solar power at Altamont, Naperville and Rock Falls.
 He explained that these new contracts are structured to ensure on-going financial security to IMEA over the life of the PPAs.
 Stephenson then presented illustrations explaining the methodology of how limited liability companies are used by solar developers.
 He discussed that the security for IMEA after the Commercial Operation Date (COD) will be in the form of a "Parent Guaranty" that relies on the creditworthiness of the entity providing it and that financial security prior to the COD is provided to IMEA for each PPA in the form of a surety bond.
 The most recent PPAs required that surety bonds be provided to IMEA within 30 days of the execution of the PPA.
 SCS initially refused to provide such security without an increase in the prices in the PPAs.
 Stephenson stated that SCS proposed an amendment to the executed PPAs that would raise the contract prices by 30%.
 He explained that on April 11th, SCS provided the surety bonds for Marshall and Oglesby after IMEA sent a demand letter.
 SCS did not send the surety bond for Princeton since IMEA did not have the contracted site secured as a condition precedent.
-Stephenson explained that IMEA Staff will evaluate all the options and pursue the best alternative.
+Stephenson explained IMEA Staff will evaluate all the options and pursue the best alternative.
 In the event that the best alternative involves a self-build option, IMEA Staff will seek Board approval prior to taking such action.
 He explained that it is likely that the Commercial Operation Dates for the three projects will be delayed beyond the original target dates in the Fall of 2023.

 General Counsel Troy Fodor reported that the counterparty, SCS, had breached the Agreement by failing to provide the surety bonds when due, but that breach had been cured for 2 of the 3 PPAs.
 The dispute continues, however, over the requested price increase.
 If IMEA Staff is able to negotiate a satisfactory outcome, it will require an amendment to the Agreement.
 If IMEA Staff is unable to negotiate a satisfactory outcome, it will be necessary to give certain notices under the Agreement and take other necessary actions to enforce the Agreement.
 He explained that those actions may include the hiring of outside counsel and the filing of litigation against the counterparty.
-Fodor stated that on March 29, 2023, the Executive Board unanimously authorized the President & CEO to engage counsel on this matter to assist in enforcing IMEA's rights under the contracts and Staff will be recommending that the IMEA Board ratify these Executive Board decisions.
+Fodor stated that the Executive Board had previously authorized the President & CEO to resolve the matter through appropriate means, including, but not limited, to the hiring of outside counsel and the filing of litigation at the March Executive Board meeting.
+IMEA Staff will be recommending that the IMEA Board ratify the Executive Board decisions tomorrow.
 He stated that in order to update the Board on the status of the staff's efforts thus far, staff will be seeking to hold a closed session to discuss both the BTM solar projects as well as the Prairie Wolf capacity issues together after the Prairie Wolf capacity overview in this meeting.